 The law was coined by Jakob Nielsen, director of Nielsen Norman group that he co-founded with Dr. Donald A Norman, Apple’s Vice-President of Research.

-Any e-commerce website would be a practical case of this law.
+Any e-commerce website would also be a practical case of this law.

 Information about the best deals, names of products and its price, the purchase option and shopping cart.

-If you are ever going to set up e-commerce, the smartest option is to follow this structure as the potential customer would be aware of how e-commerce sites work.
+If you are ever going to set up e-commerce, the smartest option is to follow the structure of a similar ecommerce site.

 Think about the last ten websites you visited.
 Pretty sure that the majority of them had the company logo on the top left corner and if you click it, it will direct you to the homepage.